nhsuk/nhsapp-frontend/docs/get-started/prototyping.md

   - getStarted
 ---

-This guide explains how to install NHS App frontend to support these styles.
-You will only have to follow these steps once for your prototype.
-You must use version 4.0.0 or later of the NHS prototype kit for these to work.
+This guide explains how to create prototypes using the NHS App design system and [NHS prototype kit](https://nhsuk-prototype-kit.azurewebsites.net/docs).

+You must follow the [NHS prototype kit setup guide](https://nhsuk-prototype-kit.azurewebsites.net/docs) first.

 ## Step 1